PhoebusSi/Alpaca-CoT/CN_README.md

   howpublished = {\url{https://github.com/PhoebusSi/alpaca-CoT}},
 }
 ```
+For data, please cite the original Stanford Alpaca, BELLE and FLAN papers as well.

-Cite the original LLaMA, Stanford Alpaca, Self-Instruct and LoRA papers as well, please.
+For models, please cite the original LLaMA, Stanford Alpaca, Self-Instruct and LoRA papers as well.